Kaede found herself departing Weichsel just as its people began preparations for a major holiday.

 Unbeknownst to the others, Ariadne was having a private conversation with the Princess.
 The young lady had been surprised when she received a Farspeak call from Sylviane, even though they were already on the same Telepathy network.
 She temporary severed her link to the others as she answered the call:

 Ariadne had met the Princess once before during her time at Alisia Academy.
 However the reception back then had been… cold, to say the least.
-Ariadne never understood why Pascal courted her when he was already engaged.
+Ariadne never understood why Pascal courted her when he was already betrothed.
 She only knew that her vanity had gotten the better of her at the time.
 It was a huge boost to her ego to think that even an intellectual like Pascal might prefer her over the Crown Princess of the Empire.

 “<Lady Ariadne,>” Sylviane began in a polite, cordial voice as she looked upon Ariadne from a dozen paces away. “<I never had a chance to thank you properly for your actions in helping Pascal and Kaede at Alisia.
 Perceval told me that you were instrumental in foiling the assassination.>”